twknab/mean_hike/readme.md

 to create gear lists.
 This will ensure a more prepared mind when departing.
 Upon return, a "post-trip" form may be completed which will ask you important questions about the actual experience of your trip.
 Questions about actual experienced weather, actual hazards and more will help you log and retrospectively learn for better preparation next time.

 ## Completed Improvements:
++ 7/22/17 - Moved bulk sum of validations to Models file.
 + 7/21/17 - Added feature so username OR email allows for login validation.
 + 7/20/17 - Cleaned up modal controllers.
 + 7/19/17 - Added 'Never show this message again' setting to Dashboard Welcome Message.